Blog

 A. Frequency Transmitter – Effectively, this is the broadcasting tower for collective conscious intentions.
 Ideally, we will only be transmitting the precise vibrational frequency that we are collectively hoping to attract.

-B. Polar Alignment Indicators – To maximize the potential healing impact on our earthly environment, I contend that each Projection should be oriented with North, South, East and West directional alignment.
+B. Polar Alignment Indicators – To maximize the potential healing impact on our earthly environment, I assert that each Projection should be oriented with North, South, East and West directional alignment.

 C. Universal Repository – Think of the universal repository as a thought reservoir; a containment tank for collective consciousness.
 When the repository reaches maximum capacity, we will channel the overflow toward specific issues troubling the people and the planet.